How the Jimi Hendrix Experience Constructed a Revolutionary Debut

-As the “Summer of Love” was kicking into gear, the release of ‘Are You Experienced?’ preceded the Beatles' Sgt Pepper's Lonely Hearts Club Band’ by nearly a month, which was a big time frame in 1967 terms.
+As the Summer of Love kicked into gear, the release of Are You Experienced preceded the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band by nearly a month, which was a big time frame in 1967 terms.
 New sounds and styles exploded at every turn.
-It’s hard to imagine the speed at which it all moved back then in this slow-paced music world we have in 2012, but back then, a month or two made all the difference.
-1967 was an incredible year for music.
+A month or two made all the difference in the world.